kube-academy/kalab-kubectl/workshop/content/step13.md

 - View all the resources deployed to the cluster in all of the namespaces:

     ```workshop:copy
-    command: kubectl get all --all-namespaces
+    text: kubectl get all --all-namespaces
     ```

     **Warning**: Here too, your access in this session does not go beyond your session namespace {{ session_namespace }}.